GenericMappingTools/gmt/doc_classic/rst/source/GMT_Docs.rst

 Since COARDS-compliant netCDF files are the default, the additional suffix "=nf" can be omitted.

+If there are no 2-dimensional variables and no specific variable was selected, we default to the first higher-dimensional matrix and select the first layer.

 In case the named grid is 3-dimensional, GMT will load the first (bottom) layer.
 If another layer is required, either add "[*index*]" or "(*level*)", where *index* is the index of the third (depth) variable